Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Q: My space already has a grease hood but the menu is steam-only now.
 Can I downgrade?
 A: You can leave the grease hood in place and just operate it — there's nothing wrong with running steam under a grease hood.
 You wouldn't take the welded duct down to save on cleaning costs unless the kitchen is being substantially rebuilt, in which case a fresh vapor hood is cheaper than maintaining the grease system you're not using.

 Q: How much does the make-up air system add to the hood cost?
-A: For a 10-foot grease hood, the rooftop make-up air unit, the duct from the unit to the kitchen ceiling, and the controls that interlock it with the exhaust fan typically add $8-18k.
-That's already inside the $25-60k grease hood install range above — but if you see a quote for a hood at $15k for a fryer line, the make-up air piece is missing.
+A: For a 10-foot grease hood, the rooftop make-up air unit, the duct from the unit to the kitchen ceiling, and the controls that interlock it with the exhaust fan are a meaningful sub-line inside the $25,000–$60,000 grease hood install range above.
+If you see a quote for a "grease hood" at $15,000 for a fryer line, the make-up air piece is almost certainly missing.
+Get a line-item proposal so you can see each piece.

 Q: Will a ductless / recirculating hood work for a small fryer?
 A: For a one-off small electric fryer in a non-permitted setup, sometimes.
 For a permitted commercial restaurant kitchen in Toronto, Mississauga, Vaughan, or anywhere else in the GTA, no — the inspectors want grease leaving the building through a welded duct, not recirculating into the dining room.
 Don't budget around a ductless hood for a real restaurant.

 Q: How long does the hood install take inside the overall build?
-A: Hood fabrication is 3-5 weeks from order.
-Install on site is a few days for the hood itself, but the welded duct and rooftop fan are coordinated with structural and roofing trades and can stretch the mechanical phase by 1-2 weeks.
+A: Hood fabrication is typically a few weeks from order, depending on the fabricator's queue.
+Install on site is a few days for the hood itself, but the welded duct and rooftop fan are coordinated with structural and roofing trades and can stretch the mechanical phase by a week or two.
 The fire-suppression system is installed and certified after the hood is in.
 Hood sizing decisions made early protect the schedule; decisions made late blow it up.

 Q: Do I need a separate permit for the hood?
-A: The hood is part of the mechanical drawings inside the main building permit, and the fire-suppression system has its own sub-permit that the suppression contractor pulls.
-You don't pull a separate hood permit, but you do end up with two inspections — one from the building inspector, one from the fire inspector.
+A: The hood is part of the mechanical drawings inside the main building permit.
+The wet-chemical fire-suppression system has its own scope that the suppression contractor handles directly with the fire reviewer — fire suppression engineering, registration, and inspection requirements vary by scope and authority, so confirm with your mechanical engineer and the fire reviewer for your specific project.
 The full permit picture for a restaurant is in our Ontario restaurant permits guide.

 For grease-side downstream questions — interceptors, drains, public health sign-off — see our grease trap sizing guide and the restaurant construction page for the GTA.
 More commonly asked questions across the build-out are answered on the main FAQ.

-Send us your equipment list and a photo of the ceiling and roof, and we'll come back with a hood spec, a rough cfm number, and a turnkey range you can actually budget against.
-Call 647-477-7999 or email info@buildupcontracting.ca — or book a site walk through the contact page.
+Send us your equipment list and a photo of the ceiling and roof, and we'll come back with a planning-stage hood spec, a rough cfm starting point, and a turnkey range you can budget against — with the mechanical engineer brought in to finalize the sizing.
+Call 647-477-7999 or email info@buildupcontracting.ca — or book a site walk through our contact page.
 Most hood decisions take 20 minutes once we see the cookline.